 Professor at ESSEC Business School

-Welcome to my personal website!
+Welcome to my personal website.

-I am a currently an Assistant Professor at ESSEC Business School since September 2024.
-Before that I was a postdoctoral fellow at Harvard Business School and the Laboratory for Innovation Science at Harvard (LISH).
+Welcome to my personal website.
+I am currently an Assistant Professor at ESSEC Business School since September 2024.
+Before that, I was a postdoctoral fellow at Harvard Business School and the Laboratory for Innovation Science at Harvard (LISH).

 Please see my research page for more information.